The Story So Far

 Spring 2025 Engagement

-In May, we invited local residents, tenants, civic and business groups, to share their thoughts about Royal Victoria Place – how often they visit, what they do there, and what changes could make it more enjoyable and useful in the future.
+In May, we invited local residents to share their thoughts about Royal Victoria Place – how often they visit, what they do there, and what changes could make it more enjoyable and useful in the future.
 Our goal was to better understand what new activities, shops, and spaces might help Royal Victoria Place become an even stronger focal point for the “top of town.”

 How did we speak to people?